My husband refuses to talk about problems.

 Couples Therapy for One

-If these two ideas are rejected, consider “Couples Therapy for One,” in which you go to learn how you can improve the marriage, even if he’s not there.
+If these two ideas are rejected, consider “Couples Therapy for One,” in which you learn how to improve the marriage, even if he’s not there.

 I know it sounds odd, but instead of going into individual therapy, which can sometimes end up unintentionally breaking a marriage up (“I’ve got to be me, without you…”) Couples Therapy for One deliberately looks at how this one person can create a positive impact on the relationship.
 Let him know that’s your plan and get his support.
 He may be more open to going himself if he sees how much help it has done both of you to do that ” ‘therapy for one’ thing.”